lfortran/lfortran/doc/src/asr/asr_nodes/statement_nodes/doconcurrentloop.md

 ## Description

-**DoConcurrentLoop** specifies that there are no data dependecies between the iterations of a DO loop.
-Within the body of a `DoConcurrent` loop the program must adgere to a the list of restrictions specified on its use of Fortran language features.
+**DoConcurrentLoop** specifies that there are no data dependencies between the iterations of a DO loop.
+Within the body of a `DoConcurrent` loop the program must adhere to a the list of restrictions specified on its use of Fortran language features.
 Actions that can't be executed in parallel or that don't allow all iterations to execute are prohibited, like: